Thursday, 12 August 2010

 Enfield Town 2 Maldon & Tiptree 2 – Maldon win 4-3 on penalties (Wednesday 9th December 2020) FA Trophy First Round (att: 335)

-I was on early shift at work for the week, so when Tony said he’s bought a ticket the previous Friday and was driving I got my skates on to purchase my ticket online for £11.
+I was on an early shift at work for the week, so when Tony said he’d bought a ticket the previous Friday and was driving I got my skates on to purchase my ticket online for £11.
 We got a very good tie for our money on an increasingly cold night at the QE II Stadium.

 The first half saw the E's attack, most notably Billy Bricknell thwarted by Jammers keeper Ben McNamara who had a fine half while his side had occasional spells up front of their own, led by the stereotypical big lad in Adam Vyse.

-Showing just how much I have learned in my fifty odd years as a spectator I commented to my pal Tony that I thought one goal would win it.
-The Towners again offered more in attack in the second half before going ahead on fifty eight minutes.
+Showing just how much I have learned in my fifty-odd years as a spectator I commented to my pal Tony that I thought one goal would win it.
+The Towners again offered more in attack in the second half before going ahead on fifty-eight minutes.

-A long throw from veteran left back Lee Chappell, who was later named as man of the match, reached the near post where Jeremiah Gyebi leaped highest to head home.
+A long throw from veteran left back Lee Chappell, who was later named as man of the match, reached the near post where Jeremiah Gyebi leapt highest to head home.
 Eight minutes later a cross from Chappell was met at the back stick by Sam Youngs who headed in.

 Substitute full back Makhosini Khanye would surely have been disappointed with his efforts in trying to deny the scorer as his boots appeared to be planted in cement, such was his lack of a jump.

 “Que sera sera, we're going to Wemberley” sang the home faithful behind the goal.
-While such a melody happily took me back to my youth when this was a semi regular event at the old club, on this occasion it would prove to be mightily presumptuous.
+While such a melody happily took me back to my youth when this was a semi-regular event at the old club, on this occasion it would prove to be mightily presumptuous.

 The catalyst for change came when the very tall Shomari Barnwell replaced Vyse after the goal, immediately offering a pacier outlet for Maldon who were never really out of the contest.
 With thirteen minutes of normal time remaining McNamara made yet another in a continuing string of saves, again from Bricknell.